trymhaak/MS-Attack-Range/README.md

 3. **Configure your deployment**
    - Edit `terraform/terraform.tfvars` with your specific settings
    - Edit `attack-range.yml` to configure attack scenarios

-**Security Considerations:**
-- Change default passwords in terraform.tfvars before deployment
-- The current NSG allows RDP (3389) and SSH (22) from any source - restrict to specific IPs
-- Rotate SSH keys periodically

 4. **Build the attack range**
    ```